-- c) Proposals for development in the Town Centre will be assessed against policy SS3 Town Centre. - d) Primary Shopping Area (PSA) a wider range of main town centre uses will be encouraged to bring people into the town and generate footfall throughout the day.
-In considering the most appropriate locations for proposed uses, the following ground floor frontages within the 'Primary Shopping Area' will apply: - Primary Shopping Frontage (PSF) will be the focus for retail uses within the centre and the loss of retail uses will be resisted to ensure that the centre retains its role as a sub-regional shopping centre and meets the shopping needs of the towns population.
-Uses such as Drinking Establishments (A4) and takeaways (A5) together with other uses that would detract from the overall shopping function of the frontage will be resisted; - Secondary Shopping Frontage (SSF) a wider range of uses will be supported provided they are active uses with active shop fronts that will enhance the vitality and viability and complement existing uses.
-However, uses such as takeaways (A5) and uses with closed and inactive street frontages will be resisted.

-- iii) Town Centre Seafront Area proposals that help to maintain and enhance an active and vibrant seafront will be supported.
+- c) Primary Shopping Area (PSA) a wider range of main town centre uses will be encouraged to bring people into the town and generate footfall throughout the day.
+In considering the most appropriate locations for proposed uses, the Council will use the identified Town Centre Character Areas as a tool to help assess whether a specific proposal would give rise to harm to the individual character or vision for each character area.
+The following sets out the approach to ground floor frontages within the 'Primary Shopping Area': - Primary Shopping Frontage (PSF) will be the focus for retail uses within the centre The Council will seek to retain 65% of units in retail use to ensure that the centre retains its role as a sub-regional shopping centre and meets the shopping needs of the towns population.
+Uses such as Drinking Establishments and takeaways together with other uses that would detract from the overall shopping function of the frontage will be resisted; - Secondary Shopping Frontage (SSF) a wider range of uses will be supported provided they are active uses with active shop fronts that will enhance the vitality and viability and complement existing uses.
+However, uses such as takeaways and uses with closed and inactive street frontages will be resisted; and - iii) Town Centre Seafront Area proposals that help to maintain and enhance an active and vibrant seafront will be supported.
 Eating, drinking and shopping together with appropriate cultural and leisure uses will be retained and encouraged.
-However, uses such as takeaways (A5) and uses with closed and inactive street frontages will be resisted. particularly where they cause or contribute to an over-concentration of such uses. - e) The identified Town Centre Character Areas will help guide development in the town centre to the most appropriate locations by assessing applications against the specific role and function of the character area in which development is proposed. - F) Proposals that help develop and enhance the evening and night-time economy will be supported in the town centre where the operation of such activities can be controlled to address residential amenity implications and can demonstrate that such uses will add to the vitality and viability of the centre.
+However, uses such as takeaways and uses with closed and inactive street frontages will be resisted. particularly where they cause or contribute to an over-concentration of such uses.

+d) Proposals that help develop and enhance the evening and night-time economy will be supported in the town centre where the operation of such activities can be controlled to address residential amenity implications and can demonstrate that such uses will add to the vitality and viability of the centre.